drunsinn/pyXSteam/docs/source/index.rst

 Related projects
 ================

-Implementaions of the IAPWS releases are also availible for other programing languages:
+Implementations of the IAPWS releases are also available for other programming languages:

 - Matlab: [xsteam](https://github.com/stu314159/xsteam)
 - .NET: [XSteamNET](https://github.com/rogerlew/XSteamNET)